supercollider/supercollider/README_WINDOWS.md

     http://sourceforge.net/projects/supercollider/files/Source/

 But you do not want to miss out on being able to manage your code and access the entire source history with git.
-Release versions of SC can be checked out as `tags`.
+Release versions of SC can be checked out as `tag`s.

 By default `git clone` will create a folder called `supercollider` in the folder where you run the command.
 Think a moment about where to store the source.
 If